April 2006 Archives

 Malaria Treatment, Bioengineering Progress

 Recently a group of scientists at University of California, Berkeley bioengineered yeast, Saccharomyces cerevisiae, to produce a precursor to arteminisin.
 The process involves the enzyme amorphadiene synthase that catalyzes the production of amorphadiene from farnesyl diphosphate (FPP).
 Cytochrome P450 then facilitates the next step of producing artemisinic acid.
-From artemisinic acid; the final step to the arteminisin compound is arguably cheaper than full synthesis of arteminisin would be.
+From artemisinic acid, the final step to the arteminisin compound is arguably cheaper than full synthesis of arteminisin would be.
 The research team says that this represents significant progress towards producing a more affordable treatment for malaria, although subsequent optimization of the process in order to produce a drug is likely 5 or 10 years away.

 The researchers previously engineered E.coli to produce amorphadiene, an isoprenoid precursor to artemisinic acid, in research that was published in 2003 in the journal Nature Biotechnology; "Engineering a mevalonate pathway in Escherichia coli for production of terpenoids" (published online June 1, 2003), described here on the Berkeley press release site.
 At the time, the principal investigator Jay Keasling noted: "By inserting these genes into bacteria, we've given them the ability to make artemisinin quickly, efficiently and cheaply, and in an environmentally friendly way.
 Although E.coli replicates faster than yeast and can churn out more of the desired compounds, this next step, transformation of amorphadiene to artemisinic acid, turned out to be accomplished by cytochrome P450, a cellular membrane enzyme that functions in yeast but not E.coli.
 Keasling commented on the fortuitous research environment that led to the latest research: